Samsung/tizen-docs/docs/application/dotnet/guides/nui/flex-layout.md

 ## FlexShrink property

-The `FlexShrink` describes how to shrink children along the main axis in case that the total size of the children overflows the size of the flex layout on the main axis.
+The `FlexShrink` describes how to shrink children along the main axis in case the total size of the children overflows the size of the flex layout on the main axis.
 The `FlexShrink` property accepts any floating-point value greater or equal to `0`.
 The default value is `1`.

 The following figure shows how to use the `FlexShrink` property: